Troubleshooting Linked Accounts

 Give it a little time.

 If you still can't connect after 48 hours, send us a message.
-Be sure to include the name of your bank and the URL for their log in page—and let us know you already tried removing the connection!
+Be sure to include the name of your bank and the web address of their log in page—and let us know you already tried removing the connection!

 My financial institution isn't listed.

 In effort to provide a more reliable Direct Import experience (and faster customer support!), we are currently supporting a smaller number of financial institutions than we have in the past.

 When linking an account, if you search for bank that isn't in the list, you'll see the option to suggest an institution:

 After filling out the form, check out File-Based Import, and of course our mobile apps for easy on-the-go entry!
 Even with Direct Import, it's a great practice to enter transactions right away, instead of waiting for them to clear the bank and import into YNAB—that way you can always trust your budget!

 If your connection isn't showing all of your accounts under those login credentials, you'll want to make sure the missing account has been visible on your bank's website for at least two days.

 If it has, open up an incognito/private window and log in to YNAB again.
 Then, remove and re-add the connection.
 This is different than unlinking an individual account, though you will need to re-link them.
 Don’t worry—you won’t lose any transaction data!

 If the account still doesn’t appear, send us a message.
 Be sure to include these things: